-Liam Kennedy, Emeritus Professor of History, Institute of Irish Studies, Queen's University Belfast.
-His first report into attacks on children by paramilitary organisations, principally the IRA, INLA, UVF and UDA, was published almost 20 years ago under the title They Shoot Children, Don't They?, and updated at irregular intervals.
+Author: Liam Kennedy, Emeritus Professor of History, Institute of Irish Studies, Queen's University Belfast.
+His first report into attacks on children by paramilitary organisations, principally the IRA, INLA, UVF and UDA, was published 21 years ago under the title They Shoot Children, Don't They?
+(Belfast, 2001).
+It was updated at irregular intervals subsequently.